ContribuLibre/check-match/README.md

 # SuperKinkList
 Easily create a kink list.
 This project combines the best of all forks of this project (in my opinion anyway), featuring over 200 preferences.
-Genderfriendly.
+Gender and body friendly.

 [Make yours here](https://ac-0rn.github.io/SuperKinkList/kinklist.html)